 Women under age 30 are considered the best candidates for egg freezing, and success rates decline with advancing age.
 The process starts with screening for infectious diseases and ovarian reserve tests, followed by ovulation induction to produce eggs for retrieval.
 When a woman is ready to begin her family, the frozen eggs are thawed and fertilized in the lab and implanted in the uterus.

-Dr. Hudson and the team at Fertility Institute of Texas are experts in egg freezing and fertility preservation.
+Dr. Hudson and the team at Texas Fertility Center of New Braunfels are experts in egg freezing and fertility preservation.
 Call today to find out more.

 New Braunfels 830.608.8004